exercism/python/concepts/function-arguments/introduction.md

 ## Keyword Arguments

 Keyword arguments are for parameters defined with a [default argument][default arguments].
-Keyword arguments can optionally be called by their position.
+Keyword arguments can optionally be passed by their position.

-Following is an example of keyword arguments being called by their keyword and by position:
+Following is an example of keyword arguments being passed by their keyword and by position:

 ```python
 >>> def concat(greeting="Hello, ", name="you"):